Hedera DeFi

 What are the trading fees on SilkSuite?

 There are two layers of fees on SilkSuite.
-First, the platform swap fee — a small percentage of the trade value that flows to liquidity providers in that pool.
+First, the platform swap fee — a small percentage of the trade value that goes to liquidity providers in that pool.
 Second, the underlying Hedera network fee, which covers the on-chain transaction cost.

-Hedera network fees are fixed and extremely low — generally under $0.01 per transaction regardless of trade size.
+Hedera network fees are fixed and very low — generally under $0.01 per transaction regardless of trade size.
 This is one of the practical benefits of building on Hedera rather than Ethereum, where gas fees can climb to tens of dollars during periods of high demand.

 How does the SilkSuite rewards system work?

 The SilkSuite Launchpad is a token issuance tool built directly into the platform.
-Projects wanting to launch a new token on Hedera can use it to create, distribute, and list their token — all without needing to build custom infrastructure.
+Projects looking to launch a new token on Hedera can use it to create, distribute, and list their token — all without needing to build custom infrastructure.

 What is HSUITE and why does it matter for SilkSuite?

 Yes.
-The Portfolio section (accessible via the Liquidity menu as "Positions") displays all your active liquidity positions, their current value, and accumulated fees.
+The Portfolio section (accessible via the Liquidity menu as "Positions") displays all your active liquidity positions, their current value, and accrued fees.
 You can add or remove liquidity from any position directly from this view.

 Your connected wallet address is the key — switch wallets and you see that wallet's positions.
 No account registration, no email, no KYC.